The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 It's freezing out there.

-From the Cape Town Times in South Africa, the icy weather of snow, hail, and heavy rain that has swept across South Africa over the past few days has set 54 weather records.
+The icy weather of snow, hail, and heavy rain that has swept across South Africa over the past few days has set 54 weather records.

-Twenty-one dead in South African cold snap.
+21 dead in South African cold snap.

 What global warming?

-Oh, by the way, New York Times today's story, a bunch of idiot scientists out there saying that they've gone back.
+Oh, by the way, New York Times today's story: a bunch of idiot scientists out there saying that they've gone back.

-They've gone back, they've studied all kinds of stuff thousands of years, and they've found, you know what, folks?
+They've gone back, they've studied all kinds of stuff thousands of years.

-They've found that some of the worst hurricanes happened when sea surface temperatures were cold.
+They have found that some of the worst hurricanes happened when sea surface temperatures were cold.

 Yeah, the rising sea surface temperatures are not an indication of the sole factor in the number of storms or their violence.

-Now why would they put that out?
+Now, why would they put that out?

-Assuming it's true, and of course these are scientists infallible, so it is true.
+Assuming it's true, and of course, these are scientists infallible, so it is true.

-Well, they're putting it out because everything's tied to global warming.
+Well, they're putting it out because everything's tied to global warming, one way or the other.

 So even if the sea surface temperatures are not as hot this year as everybody expects, doesn't mean anything.

-Global warming is their culprit.
+Global warming is the culprit.

 And we can still have killer hurricanes.